Technically no, Alaska does not have native snakes in the wild and is renowned for its complete absence of snakes as a state of the United States.

-While snakes are the least of your worries when you visit Alaska, there are some pretty large and threatening wild animals you will need to watch out for, especially if you are planning a lot of outdoor activities there.
+While snakes would be the least of your worries when in Alaska, there are some pretty large and threatening wild animals you might need to watch out for, especially if you are planning outdoor activities.

 Polar Bears are hypercarnivores, they can weigh up to almost a ton, grow as tall as 12 feet – and are extremely ferocious.
 Encounters with these dangerous beauties are thankfully rare.
 But maybe not as rare as encountering snakes.

 If you are not overly distracted by the cold, you will realise that Alaska is an absolutely stunning destination.
-It may not be the most sought after or one of the top bucket list holiday destinations for most, however, there is beauty there, and it’s worth exploring.
+It may not be a sought-after holiday destination for most, but there is beauty there, and it’s worth exploring.